SteamnGFX/SteamnGFX/README.md

 <H2>Hi, I'm SteamnGFX 👋</H2>
 <hr>
-<p class="bg-danger"> I am a multiplatform java developer, which means that I have programmed applications for <b>Android</b>, <b>Web Applications</b> and <b>Desktop</b> with the use of relational databases, knowledge of networks.
+<p class="bg-danger"> I am a multiplatform java developer, which means that I have programmed applications for **Android**, <b>Web Applications</b> and <b>Desktop</b> with the use of relational databases, knowledge of networks.
 I like constant growth and solving problems with ingenious resolutions.</p>
 <br>
 <hr>
    <h3 align="center"><b>My certifications</b></h3>